“From caterpillar to butterfly, we are leaving behind old and severely limiting ways of being, living, and relating to our world”

-What she told me next made me think of the insightful words of R. Buckminster Fuller: 'You never change things by fighting the existing reality.
+What she told me next brought to mind the insightful words of R. Buckminster Fuller: 'You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.'

 She told me that we are slowly but convincingly moving away from a delusional, destabilizing, and rapidly deteriorating economic worldview of debt-created virtual-wealth, exploitative global markets, and obsessive GDP growth.

-The current mainstream business culture that incentivizes short-term corporate profits, cheap throwaway products, and centralized and concentrated power, and the current global market economy with its irrational fixation of infinite GDP growth on our finite planet will soon give way to more distributed, regenerative, circular, small-scale, local, lean, learning economies that value healthy people, happy places, a habitable planet — and 'a world worth inheriting.'
+The current mainstream business culture that incentivizes short-term corporate profits, cheap throwaway products, and centralized and concentrated power, and the current global market economy with its irrational fixation of infinite GDP growth on our finite planet will soon give way to more distributed, regenerative, circular, small-scale, local, lean, learning economies that value healthy people, happy places, a habitable planet — in other words, a world worth inheriting.